Belerene/WebGLTest/README.md

 8. Download Xampp and symlink from your project out folder to your xampp\htdocs\project folder (for instance mklink /D C:\xampp\htdocs\out C:\Gity\WebGLTest\out) https://www.apachefriends.org/download.html
 9. Create symlink from project assets to out/assets
 10. Check localhost http://localhost/out/test.php
+11. Copy contents of localGenome2DChanges folder into your Genome2D folder (or read the README.txt there)